ANQIFENG/RATNUS/docs/pipeline_for_diffusion_derived_features.md

 # Pipeline for Diffusion-Derived Features

 This document describes the processing pipeline for diffusion MRI data.
-The scripts used in this pipeline can be found in the following GitHub repository: [RATNUS - DMRI Pipeline](https://github.com/ANQIFENG/RATNUS/tree/main/processing_pipelines/dmri_pipeline).
+The scripts can be found in: [RATNUS - DMRI Pipeline](https://github.com/ANQIFENG/RATNUS/tree/main/processing_pipelines/dmri_pipeline).

 ## Steps Overview